 Why Are My Hoya Curtisii Leaves Yellowing?
-(Causes & Solutions)
+(Causes and Solutions)

 Hoya plants are known for growing beautiful green wax leaves.
-The hoya curtisii is a species of hoya that has deep dark leaves that are smaller than a typical hoya.
+The Hoya curtisii is a species of Hoya with deep dark leaves that are smaller than those of a typical Hoya.

-The hanging plant is quite easy to care for since it holds water in its leaves and is drought-tolerant.
-However, there are still times when your hoya curtisii might run into some trouble.
+The hanging plant is relatively easy to care for since it holds water in its leaves and is drought-tolerant.
+However, there are still times when your Hoya curtisii might run into some trouble.

-If you notice your hoya curtisii has yellowing leaves, there may be a few issues that are causing this.
-This may be due to too much water, not enough water, too much light, or even too much fertilizer.
+If you notice your Hoya curtisii has yellowing leaves, your plant might be encountering some issues.
+This may be due to too much water or not enough water, too much light, or even too much fertilizer.

-In this article, we go over the common problems that cause yellowing leaves in a hoya curtisii and how to solve them.
+In this article, we’ll go over the common problems that cause yellowing leaves in a Hoya curtisii and how to solve them.

 Overwatering

-If you find yourself watering your hoya multiple times a week or even every two weeks, you may be watering it too much.
+If you find yourself watering your Hoya multiple times a week or even every two weeks, you may be overwatering it.
+The soil should be completely dry before you water your Hoya.
+If the soil is damp or soggy, wait a couple more days before watering it again.

 How to Fix Overwatering

-Once you have repotted your hoya with fresh soil, you should only water it lightly and wait until the soil is completely dry to water it again.
-You should then prune the yellow leaves to encourage new growth.
+Once you have repotted your Hoya with fresh soil, you should only water it lightly and wait until the soil is completely dry to water it again.
+It would be best to prune the yellow leaves to encourage new growth.

 Underwatering

-When you water your wax plant, you should prune the leaves that are yellow or burnt to encourage new growth.
-After a few days, your plant should perk back up and start to look like it normally should.
+When you water your wax plant, you should prune the yellow or burnt leaves to encourage new growth.
+After a few days, your plant should perk back up and start to look like it usually should.

 Too Much Lighting

-Hoyas enjoy bright indirect sunlight.
-If you happen to put them in a place where they are getting bright direct sunlight directly through a window or porch, this will scorch the leaves and turn them yellow and brown.
+Hoyas enjoy bright, indirect sunlight.
+If you put them in a place where they are getting bright direct sunlight directly through a window or porch, this will scorch the leaves and turn them yellow and brown.

 Move Your Plant